Crab seasons and areas

 Before you go crabbing

-Make sure you have the proper license (and if you're crabbing in Puget Sound the Dungeness crab catch record card), and learn more about each of the types of crab you can catch and keep in Washington waters:
+Make sure you have the proper license (and if you're crabbing in the Puget Sound area the Dungeness crab catch record card), and learn more about each of the types of crab you can catch and keep in Washington waters:

 All other crab species are closed to harvest.
 See the Washington sportfishing rules for more information.